rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 The "Backup" Share
 ^^^^^^^^^^^^^^^^^^

-Here a :ref:`Share <shares>` named **Backups** has been created; note that is it strongly advised that any Share to be used by Time Machine be at least 3 to 5 times the size of the data on the client machine.
-A typical OSX install before any data is 6-9 GB.
-This makes it advisable to allocate around 30-50 GB per client machine.
+Here a :ref:`Share <shares>` named **Backups** has been created; note that it is strongly advised that any Share to be used by Time Machine be at least 3 to 5 times the size of a single full backup.
+A typical OSX install before any data is 6-20 GB depending on upgrades applied etc. This makes it advisable to allocate around 30-100 GB per client machine.

 In this example we have changed the owner and group of our share to that of an existing Rockstor user and removed *Other* users access as it is not required.